xrdocs/design/_blogs/2018-09-01-metro-fabric-hld-2_0_convert.md

 ![](http://xrdocs.io/design/images/cmf-hld/cmf-hld-hw.png)

-The  Converged SDN Transport design evolves from the successful Cisco Evolved Programmable Network (EPN) 5.0 architecture framework, to bring greater programmability and automation.
+The Compass Metro Fabric design evolves from the successful Cisco Evolved Programmable Network (EPN) 5.0 architecture framework, to bring greater programmability and automation.

-In the  Converged SDN Transport design, the transport and service are built on-demand when the customer service is requested.
+In the Compass Metro Fabric design, the transport and service are built on-demand when the customer service is requested.
 The end-to-end inter-domain network path is programmed through controllers and selected based on the customer SLA, such as the need for a low latency path.

-**The  Converged SDN Transport is made of the following main building blocks:**
+**The Compass Metro Fabric is made of the following main building blocks:**

   - **IOS-XR as a common Operating System** proved in Service Provider